thefinnlab/psyanim-docs/overview/interactive_example.md

 For this trial, we use the `setEntityShapeParameter()` method, which allows us to modify any of the `shape parameters` of any `entity` in our scene definition.

-For this trial, we'll change the `shapeType` of our `predator` entity to be a circle, and specify it's `radius` to be 12px.
+We'll also change the `shapeType` of our `predator` entity to be a circle, and specify it's `radius` to be 12px.

 ---